 Why are we seeing so many measles cases now?

 An anti-vaccination movement has been on the rise for several years, with parents refusing to vaccinate their children for religious, philosophical or other reasons.
 This is sometimes termed “vaccine hesitancy.”
-Very few of those who refuse the vaccine have been around to see how devastating this infection actually is — in recent history, it’s been “out of sight, out of mind.”
+Very few of those who refuse the vaccine are old enough to have seen how devastating this infection actually is — in recent history, it’s been “out of sight, out of mind.”

 Is there a link between vaccinations and autism?